dmbarbour/glas/docs/GlasProg.md

   * Eventually, proof-of-confluence annotations may be viable.
 Not sure how feasible this is.

 Laziness:
-* `%an.lazy.thunk` - The simplest integration for lazy evaluation for laziness.
-Op must be pure, atomic, 1--1 arity, terminating - anything else is a type error, though perhaps only detected upon 'force'.
-Instead of computing immediately, we return a thunk representing the future result.
+* `%an.lazy.thunk` - Op must be pure, atomic, 1--1 arity.
+Instead of computing immediately, we return a thunk that captures Op and stack argument.
-  * Non-deterministic Op is accepted, i.e. commit to a non-deterministic choice without observing the result.
-An intriguing opportunity is to only choose the value for a non-deterministic thunk after an observing transaction commits.
-This is formally valid with non-determinism.
+  * Op may be non-deterministic.
+If so, we'll resolve the choice lazily, based on first observer to force thunk (which picks an outcome) then successfully commit.
-* `%an.lazy.force` - Op (usually %pass) must return a thunk at top of data stack.
-We force evaluation of the thunk before returning, placing the data result of evaluating that thunk on the stack.
+  * Laziness shifts when and where errors are observed, enabling transactions to 'commit' with unobserved errors.
+Be careful!
-  * Force diverges if computation represented by a thunk fails or diverges.
-This is considered a type error.
+* `%an.lazy.force` - Op (usually %pass) must return thunk at top of data stack.
+We force evaluation of the thunk before returning.
+May diverge in case of error.
 * `%an.lazy.spark` - Op (usually %pass) must return a thunk at top of data stack.
-If the thunk has not already been computed or scheduled, we'll schedule that thunk for background computation by runtime worker threads.
+If not already evaluated or scheduled, schedule evaluation by background worker thread.

 Content-addressed storage:
 * `%an.cas.stow` - Op (usually %pass) must return data of persistent or global ephemerality at top of stack.
 We wrap that data then lazily move it to external storage based on size, usage, and memory pressure.